-We also provide a consultancy service providing support for other national and international organisations, such as clinical commissioning groups and specialist societies, and run training courses in topics related to systematic reviewing and health economics.
+We also have a consultancy service which provides support for other national and international organisations – including clinical commissioning groups and specialist societies – and run training courses in topics related to systematic reviewing and health economics.